OSSVerse/OSSVerse/docs/concepts/tech-stack.md

     :books: **Read More:** [AWS Well-architected](https://aws.amazon.com/architecture/well-architected)

-??? info "Why Infra as Code (IaC) & Terraform❓"
+??? info "Why Security as Code❓"

     - [x] **Confidence:** A change breaks the env?
 Just roll it back.
 Still not working?
     Build a whole new env with a few keystrokes.
 IaC enables this.